 As a related aside, a classic Joint Commission audit question that often stumbles healthcare organizations is: “demonstrate how you create a corrective work order when a technician finds a problem during an inspection or during a preventative maintenance activity.”
 Modern, mobile-enabled facilities management solutions have little trouble with this kind of audit request, while organizations using older or manual systems rely on the diligence, note-taking skills, and organization of the technician.
 Needless to say, that’s not the kind of answer that typically impresses auditors.

 It’s likely the preponderance of the cited issues listed above are the result of overworked and understaffed facilities technician teams.
 When organizations are overwhelmed, they have no choice but to prioritize work efforts, and in such environments, proactive inspection activities are likely to fall to the bottom of the list.
 In one example familiar to the author, a company recently demonstrated a 45% reduction in facilities work order MTTC (Mean Time to Completion) after deploying a modern, cloud-based facilities management software solution.
 This organization was now able to free precious technician resources to complete work that had gone neglected.

-About the Author: Ben Person is the vice president of product marketing at Nuvolo, a modern HTM software provider.
+About the Author: Ben Person is the Vice President of Product Marketing at Nuvolo, a Connected Workplace solutions provider.
 Nuvolo invites readers to view an on-demand webinar that discusses the Nuvolo HTM solution in detail at nuvolo.com.